-Extensible Business Reporting Language (XBRL) is currently used in the U.S. markets for the reporting of bank financials (submitted to the FDIC) and public company financial statement data (reported to the SEC).
 The XBRL standard is a free and open standard, therefore there are no licensing fees associated with the use of the technology standard.
 However, the availability of data or taxonomies produced in an XBRL format is dependent on the wishes of the party responsible for collecting the information.
+For example, the Securities and Exchange Commission (SEC) and Federal Financial Institutions Examination Council (FFIEC) collect financial data from the entities they regulate using the XBRL standard.
+All of the data produced under these two programs is freely available and allows redistribution and publication by any user of the data without restriction.
 XBRL International actively encourages the collectors of data to make the data collected and taxonomies produced freely available but this is not a condition of using the XBRL standard.
 Around the world there are many implementations of XBRL, some which do not publish the data collected and a number that do.
-Notable examples where XBRL data is freely and publicly available outside the United States include the UK Customs House, National Bank of Belgium, Danish Business Authority, Chilean Securities Regulator, Spanish Business Register, and the Japan Financial Services Agency.
+Notable examples where XBRL data is freely and publicly available outside the United States include the UK Companies House, National Bank of Belgium, Danish Business Authority, Chilean Securities Regulator, Spanish Business Register, and the Japan Financial Services Agency.

 XBRL taxonomies produced by XBRL US are publicly available, and place no restrictions on incorporation of the taxonomy into other documents, in whole or in part.
 Taxonomies published by XBRL US can be copied, published and distributed without restriction of any kind, provided that a copyright notice is included.
 The restrictions placed on a taxonomy are dependent on the creator of the taxonomy.
-The XBRL International taxonomy recognition process requires that any taxonomies recognized by XBRL International are provided without licence fees or similar restrictions in accordance with the Intellectual Property policy of XBRL International.
+As a Recommendation of XBRL International, XBRL GL is available under the same open policies as the XBRL Specification itself.
+The XBRL International taxonomy recognition process requires that any taxonomies recognized by (as opposed to developed by) XBRL International are provided without license fees or similar restrictions in accordance with the Intellectual Property policy of XBRL International.

-As an open standard, the XBRL-formatted data produced and the underlying taxonomy used to create the XBRL data, are widely available to the public, royalty-free and available to any user at the cost of extracting the data.
-An open standard means that the data can be used in any XBRL-enabled software, which ensures that there is a competitive marketplace for creation, extraction, analysis and reporting tools.
+An open standard and the availability of open data means that the data can be used in any XBRLenabled software, which ensures that there is a competitive marketplace for creation, extraction, analysis and reporting tools.
 This competition encourages lower costs, innovation and improvements without sacrificing the underlying availability of data.
-As noted by the SEC in their final ruling requiring XBRL by all public companies, "...the availability of interactive data in Commission filings will allow investors to avoid additional costs associated with third party sources."
+As noted by the SEC in their final ruling requiring